petersvenningsson/izencovich-neuron-fitting/README.md

 QSNMCDataset

+TournamentSelection

 # Config
-<Neuron>.json: defines parametrization of neuron with intervals for random initialization

-  or defines parameters for seeded initialization.
+<Neuron>.json: defines parametrization of neuron with intervals for random initialization or defines parameters for seeded initialization.